masastack/MASA.Blazor/src/Docs/Masa.Docs.Shared/wwwroot/pages/styles-and-animations/text-and-typography/en-US.md

----
-title: Text And Typography
+# Text And Typography

-desc: "Control text size, alignment, wrapping, overflow, transforms and more."
+Control text size, alignment, wrapping, overflow, transforms and more.
----

 ## Examples